myabc/merb_mart/README.markdown

 See INSTALL or the project wiki for a full list of dependencies.

-MerbMart is inspired by other, Rails based e-commerce applications, including [Substruct][substruct] and [Spree][spree].
-Although MerbMart started out as a project to port Substruct to Merb, the initial 0.1 release of MerbMart will instead be a its own implementation of an e-commerce engine, trying to match the feature sets other e-commerce applications, but taking advantages of the unique features of Merb and DataMapper.
+Merb eMart is inspired by other, Rails based e-commerce applications, including [Substruct][substruct] and [Spree][spree].
+Although Merb eMart started out as a project to port Substruct to Merb, the initial 0.1 release of Merb eMart will instead be a its own implementation of an e-commerce engine, trying to match the feature sets other e-commerce applications, but taking advantages of the unique features of Merb and DataMapper.